vocatart/golab/README.md

     lab.GetAnnotations() // get the annotations of a lab file

-    lab.SetAnnotations(Annotations[]{start: 0.0, end: 1.0, label: "Annotation"}) // set the annotations of a lab file
+    lab.SetAnnotations(Annotations[]{Start: 0.0, End: 1.0, Label: "Annotation"}) // set the annotations of a lab file

-    lab.PushAnnotation(Annotation{start: 0.0, end: 1.0, label: "Annotation"}) // push an annotation to the end of the annotations slice in a lab file
+    lab.PushAnnotation(Annotation{Start: 0.0, End: 1.0, Label: "Annotation"}) // push an annotation to the end of the annotations slice in a lab file

-    lab.AppendAnnotations(Annotations[]{start: 0.0, end: 1.0, label: "Annotation", start: 1.0, end: 2.0, label: "Annotation 2"}) // append annotations to the end of the annotations slice in a lab file
+    lab.AppendAnnotations(Annotations[]{Start: 0.0, End: 1.0, Label: "Annotation", Start: 1.0, End: 2.0, Label: "Annotation 2"}) // append annotations to the end of the annotations slice in a lab file

-    lab.InsertAnnotation(index: 0, Annotation{start: 0.0, end: 1.0, label: "Annotation"}) // insert an annotation at a specific index in the annotations slice in a lab file
+    lab.InsertAnnotation(index: 0, Annotation{Start: 0.0, End: 1.0, Label: "Annotation"}) // insert an annotation at a specific index in the annotations slice in a lab file

     lab.RemoveAnnotation(index: 0) // remove an annotation at a specific index in the annotations slice in a lab file